Her Campus Logo Her Campus Logo

 It’s no secret that the fashion and beauty spaces have been plagued with a lack of representation and diversity since they were founded.
 In two industries that are successful due to the work of minority artists, business owners, and employees, a lackluster variety of representation in fashion and beauty is, to put it frankly, intolerable.

 At the forefront of the flourishing fashion and beauty economies is the Latinx community.
-With the beginning of Latinx Heritage Month celebrations beginning, it’s important to recognize the integral impact that Latinx people have had on the fashion and beauty industry as a whole, and start working to fix the lack of diversity in the beauty industry.
+During Hispanic Heritage Month, it’s important to recognize the integral impact that Hispanic and Latinx people have had on the fashion and beauty industry as a whole and start working to fix the lack of diversity in the beauty industry.
 Staple wardrobe pieces like cowboy boots and ponchos, to beauty fads that utilize Amazonian clay masks and a signature red lip, at their core are all embedded in Latinx culture.

 These 11 Latinx-owned fashion and beauty brands are revolutionizing these industries, changing the way that people consume fashion and beauty.
 Each respective brand encompasses a rich element of Latinx culture that sets them apart from their conventional fashion and beauty counterparts.
 If you’re looking for your next favorite wardrobe staples or holy grail products, here are 11 great places to start.